Khost: Economy

+Khost serves as one of Afghanistan's trading centers with neighboring Khyber Pakhtunkhwa in Pakistan.
+The Ghulam Khan border crossing between the two countries is located about 20 mi to the south.
+Pine nuts are among the noteworthy export products of the province.

+Education

+Khost has a number of public and private schools.
+After completing high school, students can pursue higher education by either enrolling in Shaikh Zayed University or in other universities across the country.

 Sports

-The three most popular sports in Khost, Afghanistan are cricket (86%), basketball (19%) and football (11%).

-Cricket is growing in popularity in Khost, with the sport being introduced by newly returned refugees from Pakistan.
-Afghanistan spinner Mujeeb Ur Rahman, and batsman Noor Ali, as well as Nawroz Mangal, the former captain of Afghanistan Cricket Team hail from Khost.
-Dawlat Zadran, the Afghan Cricket paceman who grabbed two crucial wickets against Pakistan (in 1st International One Day against Full Member), is also from Khost.
+The three most popular sports in Khost are cricket (86%), basketball (19%) and football (11%).
+The spinners of the Afghanistan national cricket team, Mujeeb Ur Rahman, and batsman Noor Ali, as well as Nawroz Mangal, the former captain hail from Khost.
+Dawlat Zadran, the paceman who grabbed two crucial wickets against Pakistan (in 1st International One Day against Full Member), is also from Khost.
 In football, Khost and the surrounding region is represented by De Abasin Sape F.C, in the Afghan Premier League.